Epstein–Barr virus: Lytic replication

 The lytic cycle, or productive infection, results in the production of infectious virions.
 EBV can undergo lytic replication in both B cells and epithelial cells.
 In B cells, lytic replication normally only takes place after reactivation from latency.
 In epithelial cells, lytic replication often directly follows viral entry.

 For lytic replication to occur, the viral genome must be linear.
 The latent EBV genome is circular, so it must linearize in the process of lytic reactivation.
 During lytic replication, viral DNA polymerase is responsible for copying the viral genome.
 This contrasts with latency, in which host-cell DNA polymerase copies the viral genome.

 Lytic gene products are produced in three consecutive stages: immediate-early, early, and late.

 Immediate-early lytic gene products act as transactivators, enhancing the expression of later lytic genes.
 Immediate-early lytic gene products include BZLF1 (also known as Zta, EB1, associated with its product gene ZEBRA) and BRLF1 (associated with its product gene Rta).

 Early lytic gene products have many more functions, such as replication, metabolism, and blockade of antigen processing.
 Early lytic gene products include BNLF2.

 Finally, late lytic gene products tend to be proteins with structural roles, such as VCA, which forms the viral capsid.
 Other late lytic gene products, such as BCRF1, help EBV evade the immune system.

 EGCG, a polyphenol in green tea, has shown in a study to inhibit EBV spontaneous lytic infection at the DNA, gene transcription, and protein levels in a time- and dose-dependent manner; the expression of EBV lytic genes Zta, Rta, and early antigen complex EA-D (induced by Rta), however, the highly stable EBNA-1 gene found across all stages of EBV infection is unaffected.
 Specific inhibitors (to the pathways) suggest that Ras/MEK/MAPK pathway contributes to EBV lytic infection though BZLF1 and PI3-K pathway through BRLF1, the latter completely abrogating the ability of a BRLF1 adenovirus vector to induce the lytic form of EBV infection.
-Additionally, the activation of some genes but not others is being studied to determine just how to induce immune destruction of latently infected B-cells by use of either TPA or sodium butyrate.
+Additionally, the activation of some genes but not others is being studied to determine just how to induce immune destruction of latently infected B cells by use of either TPA or sodium butyrate.

 Latency

 Unlike lytic replication, latency does not result in production of virions.

-Instead, the EBV genome circular DNA resides in the cell nucleus as an episome and is copied by cellular DNA polymerase.

-Epigenetic changes such as DNA methylation and cellular chromatin constituents, suppress the majority of the viral genes in latently infected cells.
+Instead, the EBV genome circular DNA resides in the cell nucleus as an episome and is copied by host-cell DNA polymerase.
+It persists in the individual's memory B cells.
+Epigenetic changes such as DNA methylation and cellular chromatin constituents suppress the majority of the viral genes in latently infected cells.
 Only a portion of EBV's genes are expressed, which support the latent state of the virus.